Blazing Zone Dualchef - Barbecue Outdoorchef - Free user manual and instructions

 - Wear protective gloves when touching hot parts.

-- After grilling, always turn the gas regulating knot to the Oposition and close the gas supply at the gas bottle.
+- After grilling, always turn the gas regulating knob to the ○ position and close the gas supply at the gas bottle.

-- When charging the gas bottle, make sure that, the gas regulating knob is in the ○ position and the gas supply is closed at, the gas bottle.
+- When changing the gas bottle, make sure that the gas regulating knob is in the ○ position and the gas supply is closed at the gas bottle.
 IMPORTANT: Ensure that there are no ignition sources in the vicinity of the barbecue.

 • After connecting a new gas bottle, check the connection parts in accordance with the instructions in the LEAK TEST section.